INODE-AI

 If your request is not well documented, not only will people not submit models to your request, but those few models that make it might be far off from your desired goal.
 Providing test data, or at least the schema of data, will help sellers tremendously as they work to fulfill your needs.

-Bounty Fulfillment Process
+AI Project Marketplace Fulfillment Process

 They are under no obligation to accept any particular model, for a variety of reasons and they might or might not inform you of said reasons.